sondreb/ume/NOTES.md

 ## Random Noise
-The app should generated random data noise that is indistinguishable from real messages.
+The app could/should generated random data noise that is indistinguishable from real messages.
 This to improve security a bit by obscuring the traffic and making traffic analysis more difficult.

 ## Public Key Distribution Flow